KimaniPhillips12/Project-4/README.md

 - We turned all strings to lowercase.

 # Data Analysis #
-- Text as Data model used to understand the word frequency and the similarities between genre classification.
-Across the seven genres we worked with, the most common work found was "find"
+- _Text as Data_ model used to understand the word frequency and the similarities between genre classification.
+Across the eight genres we worked with, the most common work found was "find"
 <img src="images/Mystery.png">
 <img src="images/Fantasy.png">
 # Models